BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

-# Brutal Pack Setup - My Personal Recommendation
+# Brutal Pack Setup

-This zip file contains a complete, pre-configured setup for running **Brutal Pack** with my personally recommended add-ons for *GZDoom*.
+This zip file contains a complete, pre-configured setup for running **Brutal Pack** with my recommended add-ons for *GZDoom*.

 It includes all core files in one download for convenience.